nmenny/Audioctopus/README.md

 Result:

-The commands returns a list of all musics in the playlist with their index.
+The commands returns a list of all musics in the playlist with their id.
 For example,
 /playlist-info `playlist-name` playlist1